storybookjs/marko/docs/src/pages/configurations/overview/index.md

   // an array of addons & presets
   addons: ['@storybook/addon-essentials'],

-  // customize the webpack config for the preview application
-  webpackFinal: async (config) => { return config },
 };
 ```

+## webpack

+For how to customize webpack, [view the customize webpack section](/docs/configurations/custom-webpack-config/)